Top 5 UI/UX Design Agencies in the World

 - Discover.
 It includes interviewing key project stakeholders to better understand their vision and requirements as well as transfer knowledge.
 Some firms will also interview your users, run surveys, or carry out other user research activities.
 They will analyze your competitors to understand common UI/UX patterns and industry best practices.

 - Digital Strategy & Design.
 The design process begins with defining the information architecture, exploring UX, visual design, and branding ideas as well as crafting a content strategy.
 The result is the UI/UX design concept that covers the critical aspects of future user experience and defines the design approach going forward.
-In the enterprise world, a term digital transformation is quite popular, and it usually means modernizing a legacy software solution.
+In the enterprise world, the term digital transformation is quite popular, and it usually means modernizing a legacy software solution.

 Q: Where can I find more UX/UI design companies online?